Is It Safe to Travel to Nigeria in 2026?

 • watch

-Diphtheria in Nigeria: There is an outbreak of diphtheria in several states in Nigeria.
-Vaccination against diphtheria is essential to protect against disease.
+New Diphtheria in Sub-Saharan Africa: There are outbreaks of diphtheria in several countries in Africa.
+Vaccination against diphtheria is essential to protect against the disease.

 • watch